ssugar/OldBlog/TopNAndOther.md

 With the above 3 measures in place, we are now able to create a table that shows each trading partner, it's rank by trading value, and it's trading value:
 ![TotalAndRankMeasures](images/TotalAndRankMeasures.png)
+Note: The Partner_Description field used is from the "Partner and Other" calculated table